Educational resource about Bluetooth technology and wireless connectivity

 Key Concepts

-device tracking: How Bluetooth enables this application in Personal Area Networks
+access control: How Bluetooth enables this application in Personal Area Networks

-Common challenges: Understanding interference and practical solutions
+Common challenges: Understanding device discovery and practical solutions

-How Bluetooth Classic Security Works with smartwatches
+How Bluetooth Classic Security Works with speakers

 Bluetooth Versions